jamesplease/redux-resource/README.md

 You are free to add custom metadata for every resource.

 > Note: We do not recommend modifying the built-in meta values directly.
-Let redux-simple-resource manage those for you.
+Let redux-simple-resource's reducers manage those for you.

 #### Resource List Metadata